jg-digital-media/jgdm-woocommerce-selectors/README.md

         }

         p {
-            // The following addresses will be used on the checkout page by default }
+            // "The following addresses will be used on the checkout page by default" }